Arizona Divorce Procedures

 Some points regarding Trial

-• The divorcing partners must file a document in the court that leads to the procurement of the trial date.
-The intention of this document is to convey to the court that the partners are willing for trial.
+• The divorcing partners must file a document in the court that leads to the procurement of the trial date, where the intention behind presenting this document is to convey to the court that the partners are seeking a trial.

-• The court arranges a pretrial hearing during which it is confirmed by the court whether the divorcing partners have furnished the essential information to each other.
+• The court arranges a pretrial hearing, where it is confirmed by the court whether the divorcing partners have furnished the essential information to each other.

-• In this state, juries are not related to trials.
-The assigned judge oversees the trial.
+• In this state, juries are not related to trials, the assigned judge oversees them

-• The duration of a trial is usually half a day and this is likely to be extended
+• Ideally, a trial last for about half a day, and is likely to be extended

 • In course of the trial, the divorcing partners furnish proof, exhibits and testimony to endorse their say